Last updated on July 16, 2025

 Is Madness Evergreen?

+Madness is definitely not evergreen.
 The term “evergreen” refers to keywords that can be used in any set.
-Madness is definitely not that.
 The appearance of madness is pretty occasional and it tends to exist around a specific theme in most cases.
-It can’t really be used in any set for no reason.
+It is used in set for specific reasons.

 Does Madness Ignore Timing?